WhatsApp

 Government Blocks Funds For Australian Universities, University of Newcastle Under Stress

-Fearing a negative impact on the universities and students, The University of Newcastle (UON) has decided to make a cut out of its work and ensure safe accommodation to students.
+Fearing a negative impact on the universities and students, the University of Newcastle (UON) has decided to cut out of its work and ensure safe accommodation for students.
 With the government’s decision to block university funding for two years, A UON spokeswoman expresses this scenario as highly disappointing for the university.
-She adds that such sudden changes not only enhance a potential compulsion on universities but adds a long-term rejection to the growth of performance-targets, for both students and universities.
+She adds that such sudden changes not only enhance a potential compulsion on universities but also add a long-term rejection to the growth of performance targets for both students and universities.

 Australian Universities